Best Assetto Corsa EVO Settings for Thrustmaster T248

 In Settings > Controls > Thrustmaster Advanced Mode Racer > Settings:

-Steering Lock needs to be set to exactly what is set in the Thrustmaster Control Panel.
+Steering Lock needs to be set to exactly what is set on the wheel.

 FFB Gain controls the strength of all the forces.
 This is the entirety of the force feedback, the only other options are for adding weight to the wheel using the Damper force.

 Dynamic Damping adjusts the Damper force based on the speed of the car.
-This is barely noticeable on these wheels.
+This is particularly noticeable if you understeer on a fast corner.

-Minimum Damper makes the Damper force never go below this value.
+Minimum Damper provides a constant Damper force at this value.
 These wheels have plenty of natural damper in them, so we don't need to use this.

 Damper Gain is the main Damper force.
 This only adds weight to the wheel, most noticed when the car is stopped.